 The Lanzarote Committee has held the following capacity building activities:

-Conference on preventing sexual abuse of children, Strasbourg, 24-25 October 2017
+Conference “Ending sexual exploitation and abuse of children: towards a world of trust”, Strasbourg, 24-25 October 2017

-It's also the 10th anniversary of the Council of Europe Convention for the protection of children against sexual exploitation and sexual abuse.
+Conference “Ending sexual exploitation and abuse of children: towards a world of trust”, Strasbourg, France (24-25 October 2017), on the occasion of the 10th anniversary of the opening for signature of the Council of Europe Convention for the protection of children against sexual exploitation and sexual abuse (the Lanzarote Convention)

 Interpol capacity-building study visit, Lyon, 22 November 2016